afzal-01/Portfolio-Project/README.md

-# Data Analyst Portfolio Project Repository
+# Data Analyst Project Repository
-This Repository will  hold all of the code and queries from the Portfolio Project I create.
+This Repository will  hold all of the code and queries from the Project I create.